shankarpriyank/Calculator/README.md

 # Calculator
 This is a basic calculator made for personal use just to play with kotlin.This calculator would be able to add, subtract, multiply and divide two numbers.
 This is made by a small group to learn android devlopment.
-We learned about different layout in xml files.
+Implemented different layout in xml files.
 We also learned to handle clicks.